-- Staffing changes reflect the following: - o Transfer of: - 1.0 Professional position from Enterprise Applications (0503). - 2.0 Professional positions to Office of the Superintendent (0102). - 2.0 Professional positions to Digital Education (2601). - 1.0 Professional position to Chief Academic Officer (0304). - 0.1 Professional position from Human Resources (0303). - o Elimination of a 1.0 Professional position to leverage efficiencies in a reorganization. - Salaries and Wages, Supplies and Materials, and Other Charges reflect reductions to constrain the budget in light of funding challenges.
+- Staffing changes reflect the following: - Transfer of a 1.0 Professional position from Enterprise Applications (0503). - Transfer of 2.0 Professional positions to Office of the Superintendent (0102). - Transfer of 2.0 Professional positions to Digital Education (2601). - Transfer of a 1.0 Professional position to Chief Academic Officer (0304). - Transfer of a 0.1 Professional position from Human Resources (0303). - Contracted Services decrease due to removal of funding for periodic testing for international benchmarking and training of trainers function being performed in-house. - Salaries and Wages, Supplies and Materials, and Other Charges reflect reductions to constrain the budget in light of funding challenges.